Beta wave

 Beta waves, or beta rhythm, are neural oscillations (brainwaves) in the brain with a frequency range of between 12.5 and 30 Hz (12.5 to 30 cycles per second).
 Several different rhythms coexist, with some being inhibitory and others excitory in function.

 Beta waves can be split into three sections: Low Beta Waves (12.5–16 Hz, "Beta 1"); Beta Waves (16.5–20 Hz, "Beta 2"); and High Beta Waves (20.5–28 Hz, "Beta 3").
 Beta states are the states associated with normal waking consciousness.

 History

 Beta waves were discovered and named by the German psychiatrist Hans Berger, who invented electroencephalography (EEG) in 1924, as a method of recording electrical brain activity from the human scalp.
-Berger termed the larger amplitude, slower frequency waves that appeared over the posterior scalp when the subject's eye were closed alpha waves.
+Berger termed the larger amplitude, slower frequency waves that appeared over the posterior scalp when the subject's eyes were closed alpha waves.
 The smaller amplitude, faster frequency waves that replaced alpha waves when the subject opened their eyes were then termed beta waves.